 As one might expect, an Application Inventory lists all the software, hardware, and websites in a healthcare system in which patient information may be entered, transferred, edited, or stored.
 This list should include the departmental solutions that generate information across the organization as well as enterprise-wide applications.
 It should include systems currently in use and also past systems.

 This simple definition does not reveal the levels of complexity one encounters when actually compiling an Application Inventory.

 While the systems your staff use every day may be top of mind, when compiling an Application Inventory, you’ve also got to consider all the support systems, niche departmental applications, and additional solutions that run behind the scenes.

 To help you identify the scope of the applications in your organization, consider the following:

-Centralized vs. Decentralized IT: Large health systems with multiple locations may either have centralized IT – one department managing all the organization’s hospitals and clinics – or decentralized IT in which each location manages its own applications.
-A decentralized IT department will certainly make creating an Application Inventory a little more difficult, but as with unapproved applications, identifying every application across an entire system may also reveal streamlining opportunities to reduce costs and your overall technology footprint.
+- Centralized vs. Decentralized IT: Large health systems with multiple locations may either have centralized IT – one department managing all the organization’s hospitals and clinics – or decentralized IT in which each location manages its own applications.
+A decentralized IT department will certainly make creating an Application Inventory a little more difficult.
+However, as with unapproved applications, identifying every application across an entire system may also reveal streamlining opportunities to reduce costs and your overall technology footprint.

 What to include in an Application Inventory

 As you’re creating your Application Inventory, you may wonder what information you need to include, other than the name of the solution.
 While you can never have too much information, don’t let perfection get in the way of progress.
 Here is a list of information to include about each of your applications.
 This is not an exhaustive list, by any means, but it should get you started: